-Dining plans can be changed through the Friday of the first full week of classes on myRedDragon or by visiting the Cortland Auxiliary office located in Neubig Hall.
+Dining plans can be changed through the Friday of the first full week of classes on myRedDragon or by visiting the ASC office located in Neubig Hall.

-The New York State Sales code governs the term for tax-exempt dining plan refunds.
-The code stipulates that qualified refunds for tax-exempt plans will be based on time criteria and not plan utilization.
-Except for reasons of dismissal or withdrawal from the university, no refunds will be authorized after the close of business on the Friday of the first full week of classes.
+The New York State Sales code governs the term for tax exempt dining plan refunds.
+The code stipulates that qualified refunds for tax exempt plans will be based on time criteria and not plan utilization.
+Except for reasons of dismissal or withdrawal from college, no refunds will be authorized after the close of business on the Friday of the first full week of classes.
 For plans offering a fixed number of meals, refunds or credits for cancellation, based on point values, are prorated for the time remaining on the plan, from the following Friday to the end of the current dining plan schedule.
 Refunds for the declining balance portion of the plans are based on point values prorated for the time remaining in the current dining schedule, or the full point balance on hand if such value is lower than the prorated amount.

-Refunds are coordinated with SUNY Cortland Student and College Financial Services.
-The dining plan refund will be applied to any balance or debt owed to SUNY Cortland or Cortland Auxiliary.
+Refunds are coordinated with the SUNY Cortland Student Accounts Office.
+The dining plan refund will be applied to any balance or debt owed to the College or ASC.